incrementalcapital/journal/cl96h0n0q000209labf5c8but.md

 Economic value is the intersection of supply and demand.
 Bitcoin is **commodity money**.
 Like all commodities, it loses value when demand falls.
 Therefore, bitcoin's purchasing power is always a function of demand.

 It's true that demand for bitcoin may skyrocket in the future.
-But present economic conditions must be a concern for a cryptocurrency that are purely a substitute for money.
+But present economic conditions must be a concern for a cryptocurrency that is purely a substitute for money.

 ## Current Economic Conditions